Slide (Calvin Harris song): Background

-The Harris-produced song was announced on 21 February 2017, and its release came just two days later, with Quavo and Offset being billed under the Migos name.
+The song was announced on 21 February 2017, and its release came just two days later, with Quavo and Offset being billed under the Migos name.
 It is the first collaboration between any of the three acts, as well as Ocean's first collaboration as an independent artist, as Harris' liner notes of "Slide" list Ocean as appearing courtesy of himself.

 Composition

 "Slide" is a "sultry, piano-tipped grooving" nu-disco song that combines hip hop and dance music.
 Its production features "handclapped-styled beats and pitched background vocals", and has elements of funk, R&B, and pop.
 Fact has described the songwriting of "Slide" as "pop songwriting".
-The song begins with the verses sung by Ocean in a distorted voice: "I might/Empty my bank account/And buy that Boy with a Pipe."
+The song begins with the verses sung by Ocean in a pitch shifted voice: "I might/Empty my bank account/And buy that Boy with a Pipe."
 Referring to the lyric, Ocean explains that it is an allusion to: "A Picasso painting that sold for so much money."
 The Picasso in question is Garçon à la pipe, painted during the artist's Rose Period, which was auctioned off for $104 million at Sotheby's in 2004.
 Elsewhere in the song, Migos' Offset raps, "Swallow the bottle while I sit back and smoke gelato/ Walk in my mansion 20 thousand paintin' Picasso/ Bitches be dippin', dabbin' with niggas like a nacho/ Take off her panties, diamonds dancin' like Rick Ricardo."